Concussions can be diagnosed through a saliva test, British researchers find

 A diagnostic concussion test also could improve how NFL teams handle players after they suffer a potential concussion.
 Nowinski pointed to the high-profile example of Kansas City Chiefs quarterback Patrick Mahomes in last season’s playoffs.
 Mahomes wobbled with glassy eyes after taking a hit around the neck and left the game.
 While he was placed in the concussion protocol, reports indicated the Chiefs never fully determined whether Mahomes had suffered a concussion.
 A test could have provided a more scientific determination, clarifying Mahomes’s recovery process.

-One crucial aspect of the study is that only male rugby players were tested, which means more study is required before a test would be applicable for women and female athletes.
+One crucial aspect of the study is that only male rugby players were tested, which means more study is required before a test would be applicable for women, including female athletes.
 Research suggests women respond to and experience concussions differently than men, O’Halloran said, citing the specific example of differing inflammatory markers.
 Female and male athletes, he said, may have different sncRNA markers.

 “The research we’re currently doing in female athletes may show us there’s some overlap, but it’s possible we’d just need a different modeling to diagnose female athletes compared to males,” O’Halloran said.
 “We don’t think it would be effective to try and transpose the markers found in male athletes based on what we’ve seen so far.
 We think of ourselves as being a step behind where we are with men’s athletes at the moment for female athletes.”

-The FDA would need to approve any tests before they are used in the United States.
+The Food and Drug Administration would need to approve any tests before they are used in the United States.
 The British researchers said they hope to submit a test for use in hospital settings for FDA approval in the near future.